 The following stages of the Project are identified as a guide to the many tasks required in successfully completing the Project.
 These stages are not intended to be limiting or exhaustive.
-The Proponent is to identify tasks, sub tasks or issues necessary for the satisfactory completion of the Project.
+The Consultant will identify tasks, sub tasks or issues necessary for the satisfactory completion of the Project.